egovernments/municipal-services/bpa-services/README.md

 - egov-mdms ( Configurations/master data used in the application is served by MDMS )

-- egov-notification-sms ( Service to send SMS to the users involved in the application )
+- sms-notification ( Service to send SMS to the users involved in the application )

 - persister ( Helps to persist the data  )